 How many more kids have to scream for help through drug-abuse, cutting, suicide, eating disorders, before we take a good look at this one-size-fits all system that is FAILING so many children?

 Friend, moms need to feel safe within community in order to best serve our kids.
 So many of us have kids who don’t fit in the box of the world’s expectations.
-What is crazy is that so many of these expectations are never even questioned.
+What’s devastating is that so many of these expectations are never even questioned.

 Parenting growth mindset frees us and our kids